CVLABLUMS/CVGL-Camera-Calibration/Testing/README.md

 ## Testing

 - **CVGL Dataset:**
-  - The `Testing on the CVGL` folder contains testing code and results on our updated CVGL dataset.
+  - The `Testing on CVGL` folder contains testing code and results on our updated CVGL dataset.

 - **Daimler Dataset:**
-  - The `Testing on the Daimler Dataset` folder contains testing code and results on the Daimler dataset.
+  - The `Testing on Daimler Dataset` folder contains testing code and results on the Daimler dataset.